Created on 01.04

 l Install soundproof panels or curtains around the compressor if a full enclosure isn’t feasible.

-l Barrier walls (concrete or insulated materials) can block noise from spreading.
+Barrier walls (concrete or insulated materials) can block noise from spreading.

 4. Maintain & Optimize the System

-l Regular maintenance (lubrication, belt checks, tightening loose parts) prevents rattling and excess vibration.
+Regular maintenance (lubrication, belt checks, tightening loose parts) prevents rattling and excess vibration.

 l Check for air leaks, as hissing noises increase overall system noise.